aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

     - `gasPrice` - **String** (optional): The gas price in NRG to use for this call _transaction_.
     - `gas` - **Number** (optional): The maximum gas provided for this call _transaction_ (gas limit).

-2.  `callback` - `Function` (optional): This callback will be fired with the result of the smart contract method execution as the second argument, or with an error object as the first argument.
+2.  `callback` - `Function` (optional): This callback will be fired with the result of the smart contract method execution as the second argument or with an error object as the first argument.

 <h3>Returns</h3>